elephantscale/es-training-new/course-outlines/storytelling-with-data.md

 ### Aspects/Drivers

 * Business Understanding
-  * Before you rush to use a visualisation tool, pause and decide what you want to say
+  * Before you rush to use a visualization tool, pause and decide what you want to say
 * Buy in & Persuasion
   * Who is your audience, and what do you want to tell them?
 * Data Storytelling